 Twin to Twin Transfusion Syndrome, or TTTS, is a disease of the placenta, not the babies.

-Laser surgery may be performed to correct the problem.
-A laser is endoscopically inserted into the womb to burn and seal the interconnecting blood vessels, restoring the normal flow of blood.
+Laser surgery may correct the problem.
+A laser is endoscopically inserted into the womb.
+It then burns and seals the interconnecting blood vessels and restores the normal flow of blood.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.